Tax Assessor / Collector

 The Assessor lists and places a value on all real estate within the county and also on personal property (which includes such things as machinery, office equipment, and similar items).
 Maps, records, and other documents are kept to help establish the value of such property.
 The Assessor presents these tax rolls to the Board of Supervisors for approval.
 He or she also helps homeowners file for homestead exemption, which allows some of the homeowner's property to be exempt from property (ad valorem) taxes.

-Neshoba County Tax Assessor-Collector, Mike Lewis reminds Neshoba County Citizens about the annual deadline of April 1, 2011 for the filing of applications for New or Changed Homestead Exemption applications.
+Neshoba County Tax Assessor-Collector, Mike Lewis reminds Neshoba County Citizens about the annual deadline of April 1, of each year for the filing of applications for New or Changed Homestead Exemption applications.